cloudfour/guides/javascript/testing/README.md

 ### Snapshot

-Snapshot tests compare a portion of the current state of code or output (generally) in an application with a previous record of that same piece of state.
-In this way, a test can verify that something hasn't, or maybe has changed, and that this outcome was expected.
-If a code update results in a change where one wasn't expected (for example), the baseline can be reset for follow-up tests to use as a comparison.
+Snapshot tests compare the current state of a portion of code or rendered DOM with a previous record of that same piece of state.
+In this way, a test can verify that something has or hasn't changed, and that this outcome was expected.
+If a code update results in an expected change, the baseline can be reset for follow-up tests to use as a comparison.
+Otherwise the change can be treated as a bug or regression for fixing.

 #### Visual regression

+A variant of snapshot testing that builds on E2E tooling to test that UI in a browser is rendered as it was in a previous test (baseline).
+If a change is expected, just as with other types of snapshot tests, an approval is required to establish a new baseline for the next test.

 ## Test organization